 Most people swallow more air than normal if they are eating fast.
 Slow down and enjoy your meal.
 Take smaller bites and chew more.
 Drinking with a straw also delivers more air into your digestive tract.
 You should also stop chewing gum.
 It’s another way we introduce air into our digestive system.

-Beans and raw veggies such as cauliflower, cabbage and bok choy are well known for their ability to cause gas.
+Beans and raw veggies such as cauliflower, cabbage and bok choy are well known for their tendency to cause gas.
 That’s because they contain indigestible carbohydrates such as raffinose and stachyose.
-The bacteria in our gut break down these carbs for us and produce gas in the process.
-Give your body some help digesting these nutrient-rich foods.
+The bacteria in our gut break down these carbs for us, producing gas in the process.
+It is possible to give your body some help digesting these nutrient-rich foods.
 Cook your veggies and soak your beans before you cook them if gas and bloating are an issue.

-For many, these aren’t the only foods which cause gas or bloating.
+For many, these aren’t the only foods that cause gas or bloating.
 Check out our guide to FODMAPs to learn about other common culprits, such as apples, onions and milk.